dibyendumajumdar/C/docs/ctour.md

 The  tables  are  all contained in a file which must be processed to obtain an assembly language program.
 Thus they are written in a special-purpose language.
-To provided def- initeness to the following discussion, here is an example of a subtable entry.
+To provided definiteness to the following discussion, here is an example of a subtable entry.

 ```